Be the first to report a trail update, and win a prize! Send updates to firstname.lastname@example.org.

 -- #26 Three Fingered Jack -- The difficult 11.7-mile loop via Martin Lake has become much more difficult because of the B&B wildfire, and is no longer recommended for hikers.
 It is still feasible to bushwhack down from the PCT 0.4 mile to Martin Lake, but the "clear trail" at the far east end of the lake has not been maintained.
 Fallen burned logs make the 0.5-mile route from Martin Lake to the Booth Lake trail arduous and confusing -- suitable only for adventurers.

 -- #34 Smith Rock -- A new trail section now makes it easier to hike a grand 6.9-mile loop around the perimeter of the park, getting the area's best views along the way.
 From the trailhead, hike 0.4 mile down to the Crooked River, cross the bridge, and turn upstream to the right 1.1 mile up to the Canal.
 Turn left on the Burma Road 0.7 mile to a pass.
 Following a pointer for the Summit Trail, take a newly rebuilt path down the ridgecrest 2 miles to the Crooked River at the balancing rocks, and continue upriver 0.3 mile to the trail junction by a house-sized rock below Monkey Face.
 Then keep right along the river trail 2.1 miles back to the bridge.

--- #64 Horsepasture Mountain -- This trailhead became more difficult to access in June 2013 when a landslide closed Road 1993 on a steep slope part of the way between Horse Creek Road 2638 and the trailhead.
-The road was still closed in October 2013.
-The Forest Service has signed an alternate route to the trailhead, but it's 15 miles longer, mostly on gravel.
-To find it from Highway 126 at McKenzie Bridge, follow Horse Creek Road 2638 for 12.8 miles (including 9 miles of gravel with potholes).
+-- #67 Horsepasture Mountain -- This trailhead became more difficult to access in June 2013 when a landslide closed Road 1993 on a steep slope part of the way between Horse Creek Road 2638 and the trailhead.
+The Forest Service has signed an alternate route to the trailhead, but it's 11 miles longer, mostly on gravel.
+To find it from Highway 126 at McKenzie Bridge, follow Horse Creek Road 2638 for 8.6 miles (including 9 miles of gravel).
 At a pointer marked "Horse Pasture Trailhead 11", turn right on gravel Road 356 for 5.2 miles uphill to a T-shaped junction.
-Then turn right on Road 1993 for 7.6 miles to the Horsepasture Trailhead on the left.
+Then turn right on Road 1993 for 7.6 mostly paved miles to the Horsepasture Trailhead on the left.